ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

  2. Let the clients know that the field is marked as deprecated and will be removed soon.
 Ideally, provide a date for it.
  3. If the client is internal in the company, ensure the field usage is removed.
 If the client is external and only a few, provide the same.
 If you have a lot of clients, keep reminding them and remove the deprecation date decided.

-#### A similar process for adding a new mandatory field would be followed.
+#### A similar process for adding a new mandatory field would be followed

  1. Add field as non-mandatory.
  2. Inform clients they need to provide the value and set date.